First Communion Announcements

 As part of your child’s preparation for First Communion, your child will need to learn several concepts and prayers throughout the year.

-For the month of November, we are assigning the second set of concepts and prayers that your child will need to learn.
+For the months of October and November, we are assigning the second set of concepts and prayers that your child will need to learn.
 They include the Seven Sacraments as well as the Act of Contrition and the Ten Commandments, as soon your child will be learning about the sacrament of Reconciliation and preparing for their first confession.
 Last class, we sent home a handout containing these new items that they need to learn.

 *You can download the handout by clicking here, and it is also available on the “First Communion Page” of our website.